 Anyone camping North of Duluth, you gotta stop there.
 Here is a quick rundown of everything you have to check out.

 Grand Marias is one of those small towns I have fond memories of growing up.
 On our adventures to the BWCA, we’d always make a stop.

 Now I’m taking my kids there to explore this amazing small town.
 With the Superior National Forest on one side and the lake on the other, there are an endless amount of fun things to do.

+Located blocks away from downtown Grand Marais.
 To get to the entrance, go past the United States Coast Guard Station.
-Following it along, you’ll find tide pools and rocky shores that take your breath away.
+Following it along, you’ll find tide pools and rocky shores.

 You can take the path all the way to the Grand Marais lighthouse.
 Or head the other direction and visit the pine tree-covered island.